Adiemus (albums): Audience

 Songs of Sanctuary was a commercial success, topping classical album charts.
-Though none of its successors has achieved the same critical acclaim, Adiemus acquired a cult following and maintained a place in mainstream consciousness through its use in TV commercials, in particular the track "Adiemus" in a Delta Air Lines commercial (for which the project began) and "Cantilena", from Cantata Mundi, in a Cheltenham & Gloucester TV commercial and "Chorale VI (Sol-Fa) Cantus Song of Aeolus", in a Toyota Prius PHV TV commercial.
+Though none of its successors has achieved the same critical acclaim, Adiemus acquired a cult following and maintained a place in mainstream consciousness through its use in TV commercials, in particular the track "Adiemus" in a Delta Air Lines commercial (for which the project began); "Cantilena", from Cantata Mundi, in a Cheltenham & Gloucester TV commercial and "Chorale VI (Sol–Fa) Cantus Song of Aeolus", in a Toyota Prius PHV TV commercial.
 "Adiemus" was also the eighth feature track of the original 1997 Pure Moods album.
-It was used at the beginning and end of James Brandon's magic show "Imagine" which played at the Luxor Hotel in Las Vegas in the late 1990s and continues to be used as the soundtrack behind the Kubla Khan pillar show at the end of the Rotunda cave tour in Kartchner Caverns State Park in Arizona.
-"Adiemus" was used in the trailer to the Invisible Children's documentary film and featured in the titles of the 1996 BBC children's series Testament: The Bible in Animation.
+It was used at the beginning and end of James Brandon's magic show "Imagine" which played at the Luxor Las Vegas in the late 1990s and continues to be used as the soundtrack behind the Kubla Khan pillar show at the end of the Rotunda cave tour in Kartchner Caverns State Park in Arizona.
+"Adiemus" was used in the trailer to the Invisible Children documentary film and featured in the titles of the 1996 BBC children's series Testament: The Bible in Animation.
 That same year, it was used in the Baywatch episode "Beauty and the Beast".
 "Tintinnabulum" was sampled in Solarstone's 1999 Ibiza trance anthem "Seven Cities".